Anastasija Sevastova: 2019–26: Variable results, return from maternity and second retirement

 double bageled by 13th seed Diana Shnaider.

 Having been handed a wildcard into the main draw of the 2025 Morocco Open, Sevastova recorded wins over fellow wildcard entrant Yasmine Kabbaj and Zeynep Sönmez, before losing in the quarterfinals to Jaqueline Cristian.

-Using her protected ranking to enter the main draw at the 2025 Canadian Open, she defeated Ajla Tomljanović, 25th seed Magda Linette and third seed Jessica Pegula to reach the fourth round, at which point her run was ended by Naomi Osaka.
+Using her protected ranking to enter the main draw of the 2025 Canadian Open, she defeated Ajla Tomljanović, 25th seed Magda Linette and third seed Jessica Pegula to reach the fourth round, at which point her run was ended by Naomi Osaka.

+Finally, Sevastova announced her retirement from tennis in April 2026.

 National representation

 Sevastova played for Latvia in the 2018 Fed Cup.
 After she, alongside teammates Jeļena Ostapenko, Diāna Marcinkēviča and Daniela Vismane, helped Latvia win all three of its ties in the zonal group round-robin phase, and defeat Serbia in the zonal group playoffs, Latvia advanced to the World Group II playoffs, where they played Russia.
 Despite Sevastova dropping her first match to Anastasia Pavlyuchenkova, Ostapenko won both of her singles rubbers, and after Sevastova defeated Ekaterina Makarova in the final singles rubber, Latvia advanced to World Group II.